yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

 {{< note success >}}
 **Congratulations**

-You have now added a custom attribute to the User model and made it appear in the user sign-up form.
+You have now added a custom attribute to the user model and made it appear in the user sign-up form.
 By following the above steps you can add more attributes of different types.
 {{< /note >}}

 ## Next step